 I haven’t yet written an in-depth article on identify and ridding thrips from your hydroponic garden, but looking get one out soon.

-No matter the precautions you take you’re bound to experience a hydroponic garden pests at one time or another.
+No matter the precautions you take you’re bound to experience hydroponic garden pests at one time or another.
 By taking those precautions and keeping and checking your plants often for signs of pests, you can catch infestations early making them easier to resolve.